 Connect using Standard accounts

 A low-effort option that provides platforms more control.

 A high-effort option that provides platforms with the most flexibility.

-The onboarding process has five phases:
+The onboarding process has up to five phases:

 - Go-to-market (GTM)

 The scoping phase needs to be completed first, but the rest of the phases can be worked on in parallel.
 The onboarding content is organized so you have a general path to follow, but it also provides flexibility so you can integrate in a way that’s best for you.